 White water rafting is one of the must-do experiences when you visit Rotorua– a town 3 hours drive away from Auckland.
 This town is action central, packed with adrenaline-rushed activities.
-We choose Oreke Falls as our white water rafting location since it was only 15 minute drive from central Rotorua.
+We choose colorado river rafting since it was only 15 minute drive from central town.
 As usual we booked our trip from Bookme, which gave us 50% discount off the original price (originally NZD$82) if we do the 9am session.
 Guess no one wants to get up that early since it is the coldest time of the day to do water activities.
 Nevertheless we all toughed up and got ready for this adventure!

 This waterfall is 7m in height.
 It is the largest commercial waterfall in the world that is suitable for white water rafting.
 No where else but right here in Rotorua (New Zealand you make me proud!)

 We first arrived at a shed to change into the standard safety outfits.
 Life jackets, helmets, wetsuits…the usuals.
 Apparently in summer there is not need to wear anything to keep you warm, a set of swimsuit and life jacket is all you need.
 From memory I don’t think New Zealand summer has ever been that warm…Since this is an extreme sport, we are not allowed to use our own cameras.
 The photos they took for the past travellers online seems amazing though.
 From now on all the photos are done by professional photographer.

 Before we proceed to the actual white water rafting, we first needed to understand all the safety procedures first.
 We did this by having a “fake” raft outside the barn and mimic the rowing motions on concrete.
 If we are about to capsize, just hold on tight to the raft.
 They are your biggest lifebuoy.
 If you do fall out of the raft, they will only laugh at you and ask you to swim back, or they will use a paddle and drag you back.
 Generally it is pretty safe.